redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

 ![PlacementRule YAML](/assets/images/acm-placementrule-yaml.png?style=centered&style=border "PlacementRule YAML")

 Also note that the proper way to do this isn't by adding the YAML to the web console.
 If we were going to do this the right way, we would have some basic bootstrapping of a GitOps framework to apply these to our hub and use pull requests, branches, and code reviews to get our changes to Placements, Policies, and more down to our groups of edge clusters.
+Working with the web console YAML editor is much more convenient for a diverse group of attendees in a conference setting, though.

+> **Note**
+>
+> If you're trying to use the `oc` CLI to apply these manifests instead of the web console, please make sure you manage your contexts correctly and are applying these to the hub cluster - not one of your edge clusters.

 This `PlacementRule` defines a way which we can select groups of workloads for groups of clusters, but it doesn't do anything to define the workloads themselves.
 That object would be a `PlacementBinding`.
 A `PlacementBinding` can select one `PlacementRule` and many `Policies`.
 Let's apply this `PlacementRule` by clicking the ![Create](/assets/images/acm-create.png?style=small "Create") button in the bottom-left, so we can get on to doing something with it.